-There are five plastic soups - one in The Indian Ocean, two in the northern and southern Atlantic Ocean and two in the northern and southern Pacific Ocean.
-Plastic Change has recently explored the North Pacific plastic soup , in close collaboration with Danish universities, especially Roskilde and Aarhus Universities, as well as USA.
+One of these plastic soups is located in The Indian Ocean, two in the northern and southern Atlantic Ocean and two in the northern and southern Pacific Ocean.
+During our expeditions, Plastic Change has explored the North Pacific plastic soup, in close collaboration with Danish universities, especially Roskilde and Aarhus Universities, as well as USA.

 All the data from the expedition will be shared with the American 5gyres Institute that is one primary partner to Plastic Change.
 At 5gyres, data is collected from all over the world, and by use of modelling the development of plastic pollution is estimated according to quantity and spreading.

 Part 2: Expedition Plastic to Hawaii

 In 2016 the expedition entered the Pacific via Galapagos, up along the Mexican coast to Los Angeles.
 Later the same year it went to Hawaii.
 All the way with scientists and documentarists on board.
 On the way they passed through the most plastic polluted sea in the world.
 Several hundred pieces of plastic pieces for every square kilometre drift in the sea north of Hawaii.
 Here they took samples every day that will now be examined and analysed.
 They documented the problem for use in future scientific articles, debate and feature articles, blogs, presentations, TV documentaries and teaching resources.

 In Hawaii they met with local scientists who work with the plastic problem in the oceans.
 They visited the highly polluted Kamilo Beach spoiled by micro and macro plastic brought by the currents from all over the world.